 Still have questions?
 Scroll down to review common Q&A's in our FAQ section!

 Due to extreme variances in complexity, type/extent of damage, and customer requests, all photo restorations present unique degrees of difficulty and time requirements.
-Because of this, total cost can vary greatly.
-To give you a general idea, pricing is based on an hourly rate of $50/hour, with a minimum cost of $20.
+Because of this, the price for any given restoration project is based on an hourly rate.
+Although the total cost can vary greatly, prices are very competitive and start as low as $20.
 To get a free estimate for your photo, click here.

 What types of images can I submit?